blaenk/site/content/notes/java.md

 The `StringBuffer` class represents a growable, thread-safe mutable string.
 JDK 5 added `StringBuilder` which is similar but not thread-safe, making it inadvertently faster.

-Constructors exist for creating one with a given capacity size or to build one from an existing from an existing string plus an additional 16 characters in capacity.
+Constructors exist for creating one with a given capacity size or to build one from an existing string plus an additional 16 characters in capacity.
 The default constructor only reserves 16 characters for its capacity.

 It's possible to ensure a certain capacity is available with the `ensureCapacity` method which is given the minimum size that the buffer should have.
 The `setLength` method can be used to either extend the string by adding null characters or to truncate the string.